souvikhaldar/Profiling-Go-application/README.md

 	}
 ```

-4. Compiled the program using `go install`.
+4. Compile the program using `go install`.

 5. Ran the following command to generate the profile :-
 For CPU profile => `profiling -cpu <cpu-profile-file>`

 For memory profile => `profiling -memory <memory-profile-file>`

 6. Now to analyze the generated profile:-